birdspotter-project/COS397/docs/source/user_guide/instructions.rst

     .. warning::  Queueing is not yet implemented

-    1. Select “Queue Analysis”
+    1. Select “Queue Analysis”.

-    2. Select the algorithm to queue
+    2. Select the algorithm to queue.

 - Export Dataset

     .. warning::  Exporting is not yet implemented

-    1. Select "Export"
+    1. Select "Export".

 Data View
 ==============================